 However, many people believe even though they have not experienced anything unusual.
 Sometimes they have been convinced by a television programme or heard about the experiences of friends and family.

 Finally, some people really want to believe because it makes them feel better.
-If they have recently lost a loved one then it is comforting to think that you they can still communicate with them.
+If they have recently lost a loved one then it is comforting to think that they can still communicate with them.
 Or if they are ill, it is nice to think that a psychic healer can magically sure them.
-I am skeptical about the evidence for both mediumship and healing, but it is easy to understand why people are attracted to both ideas.
+I am sceptical about the evidence for both mediumship and healing, but it is easy to understand why people are attracted to both ideas.

 What is the most interesting story you have come across while investigating the psychology of the paranormal?